DamianMoris0/StageOpdracht/README.md

 ```
 You can check if the 1 Mb RAM drive has been succesfully created by typing ```df```, if a 1024 Kb drive shows up with the name /var/data, it has succesfuly been created and data can be written to it.

+### MQTT
+For the MQTT communication this project will use the Paho MQTT C client library from Eclipse.
+To install the needed MQTT library you can follow the instructions on the [paho.mqtt.c](https://github.com/eclipse/paho.mqtt.c) repo.

 ## Connection sensor
 To connect the BMP180 sensor to the Raspberry Pi:
 - BMP180 ----- RPi